+risk children have gained access to early learning programs, preparing them for success in school and life.
+C.5 Implemented New Voluntary Pre-K Program In 2016, Governor Dayton secured a historic \$25 million investment for voluntary preKindergarten - allowing 3,300 four-year-olds across Minnesota to attend preschool free of charge.
+In 2017, Governor Dayton worked with the Legislature to secure another \$50 million in one-time funding for voluntary preKindergarten or school-readiness programs.
+The Governor had proposed \$175 million to ensure every school district could offer voluntary preKindergarten to their families free of charge.
+In total, this funding allowed up to 6,100 Minnesota four-year-olds to attend free, voluntary prekindergarten during the 2017-2018 school year.
+These programs are saving families thousands of dollars, while preparing Minnesota's youngest learners for success in school and life.
 C.6 Trained Educators at 583 Schools Working with Students with Challenging Behavior In 2016, Governor Dayton worked with the Minnesota Legislature to secure \$2.75 million for school wide positive behavioral interventions and supports (PBIS).
 The statewide program provides districts and individual schools throughout Minnesota with training and technical support to improve student behavior, especially for students with challenging social behaviors.
 To date, more than 300,000 Minnesota students at 645 schools have benefited from this training.
 Once implemented, PBIS utilizes an evidence-based framework for preventing problem behavior, providing instruction and support for positive behaviors, and supporting social, emotional, and behavioral needs for all students Schools that implement PBIS have experienced increases in instructional time and decreases in office discipline referrals and suspensions.
 For example, one large district that implemented PBIS over time experienced a 58 percent reduction in disciplinary incidents from 2011 to 2017.
 C.7 Launched an Early Childhood Longitudinal Data System Governor Dayton is a champion for early learning opportunities as an effective tool for closing achievement gaps throughout his tenure as Governor.
 In 2016, the Dayton Administration developed and launched a new Early Childhood Longitudinal Data System.
 This innovative tool combines data collected by each agency to show children's growth and achievement in relation to their participation in a variety of educational and social programs over time.
-Lawmakers, educators, community members and parents use this resource for general information and to inform policies and practices.
-It is the first-ever comprehensive picture of public investments in early childhood in Minnesota, has led to Increased collaboration across state and local programs and allows us to track the long-term impact of investments and programs for further evaluation.
-C.8 Posted Record 82.7 Percent Graduation Rate in 2017 Governor Dayton was committed to ensuring all students received an education that prepared them for future success.
-Under his leadership, Minnesota increased funding for education every year - no excuses, no exceptions.
-Continuing a steady upward trend, more Minnesota students are graduating from high school than ever before.
-Rates for all students increased 5 percentage points from 2011, showing that more Minnesota students are graduating from high school.
-During Dayton's two terms, graduation rates for non-white students increased by 13.1 percentage points.
-Rates for white students have increased by 3.2 points during that time.